M-Parvati/ROAD_ACCIDENT_ANALYSIS_/README.md

 • Creating different charts and generating insights.

-INSIGHTS :
+# INSIGHTS :

 • The worsening trend of road accidents and fatalities demands immediate attention and intervention in road safety measures.

-• Fatal accidents remain a major contributor to casualties.Focused safety interventions are needed in high-risk areas to reduce fatalities.
+• Fatal accidents remain a major contributor to casualties.

-• Two-wheelers continue to be highly vulnerable, requiring specific road safety measures for riders.
+• Two-wheelers continue to be highly vulnerable.

 • Seasonal factors such as festivals, vacations, and adverse weather conditions may contribute to higher accident rates during these months.